 Where To Stay In Manali

-From a quick budget option to something more comfortable there is no dearth of accommodation in Manali.
-But I’d recommend the town of Vashisht (right next to Manali) for its better location, cheaper prices and a peaceful experience.
-Compared to Manali, Vashisht is a tiny little town, but enough to suit all your needs – from booze to scooter rentals to a German bakery, and in between, a few dozen guest houses and hotels.
-You can walk the two-kilometre distance to Vashisth (from Manali) or even take an auto-rikshaw that costs 100 Rupees per ride.
+From a budget option to something more comfortable, there is no dearth of accommodation in Manali.
+But I’d recommend Old Manali (located right next to New Manali) for its better location, cheaper prices and a peaceful experience.
+Compared to Manali, Old Manali is a tiny little town, but enough to suit all your needs — from booze to renting scooter rentals to an English Bakery, and in between, a few dozen guest houses and hotels.
+You can walk the two-kilometre distance from Manali to Old Manali or take an auto-rickshaw for 50 Rupees.

 Where To Eat In Manali

 Babushka – In Vashishth, lies the hippie corner called Babushka.
 With solo travellers from around the world, looking for friends, the kind of atmosphere the place gets is friendly.
 The food is super good too.

-Café 1947 – This vintage and traditional Italian café is one of the highlighted and Manali’s first music café in Manali.
+Café 1947 – This vintage and traditional Italian café are one of the highlighted and Manali’s first music café in Manali.
 Relish a meal, read a book, or play your favourite tunes – Cafe 1947 promises a perfect ambience for solo travellers and big groups alike.
 I’d rate it as my personal favourite.

 Casa Bella Vista – Popular for its Spanish and Italian cuisine, Casa Bella Vista guarantees picturesque panoramas of Manali.

-Since there’s no rail connection in higher Himalayas, and flying to Manali (the nearest airport is in Bhuntar, 50 kms south of Manali) is perhaps not a great idea, the only and the best way to get there is by road.
+Since there’s no rail connection in higher Himalayas, and flying to Manali (the nearest airport is in Bhuntar, 50 km south of Manali) is not a great idea due to high prices, the only and the best way to get there is by road.
 You can self-drive a car or take a public bus.
-From New Delhi, there are regular buses run by Himachal Roadways, which can be booked online for approximately 650 Rupees for an ordinary bus, or 1500 for a luxury.
+From New Delhi, there are regular buses run by Himachal Roadways, which can be booked online for approximately 650 Rupees for an ordinary bus, or 1300 for a luxury.